 Preheat taking too long

-This step-by-step repair guide walks you through fixing preheat taking too long on your Samsung NX60A6511SS (Gas Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing preheat taking too long on your Samsung NX60A6511SS (Gas Range).
+With the right tools and parts, most homeowners can complete this repair in just 1–2 hours and save themselves the expense of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Samsung NX60A6511SS is struggling to reach the set temperature, watch for these telltale signs that preheat is taking too long.
+If your Samsung NX60A6511SS isn’t heating up as it should, look out for these symptoms that indicate preheat is taking too long.

 - The oven takes more than 20–25 minutes to reach 350°F